rajyan/preview-pages/README.md

 ### GitHub pages with custom domain or directories

-You can set a custom domain, directory if you have a custom GitHub Pages setup.
+You can set a custom domain and directory if you have a custom GitHub Pages setup.
 For example, in the below, the workflow would deploy pages under `docs/preview-pages` and the pages will be hosted from `docs` with a custom domain, which results as a page url of `https://test.rajyan.net/preview-pages/{sub-dir}`